Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 • Lack of oversight

 How to avoid making the same mistakes: Again, a professional translator would instantly have caught this serious mistake.
-At the very least, a translator should have been consulted to proof the label.
+At the very least, an expert translator with technical medical knowledge should have been consulted to proof the label translation instead of relying on in-house bilingual employees and/or machine translation.

 3. HSBC’s tagline becomes a $10 million dollar mistake